2. Git Basics

 The mechanism that Git uses for this checksumming is called a SHA-1 hash.
 This is a 40-character string composed of hexadecimal characters (0–9 and a–f) and calculated based on the contents of a file or directory structure in Git.
 A SHA-1 hash looks something like this:

 When you do actions in Git, nearly all of them only add data to the Git database.
-It is very difficult to get the system to do anything that is not undoable or to make it erase data in any way.
+It is hard to get the system to do anything that is not undoable or to make it erase data in any way.
 As in any VCS, you can lose or mess up changes you haven’t committed yet; but after you commit a snapshot into Git, it is very difficult to lose, especially if you regularly push your database to another repository.

 Now, pay attention.
 This is the main thing to remember about Git if you want the rest of your learning process to go smoothly.
 Git has three main states that your files can reside in: committed, modified, and staged.
 Committed means that the data is safely stored in your local database.
 Modified means that you have changed the file but have not committed it to your database yet.
 Staged means that you have marked a modified file in its current version to go into your next commit snapshot.

 This leads us to the three main sections of a Git project: the Git directory, the working tree, and the staging area.